JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Secondly I normalize the data to values between -1 and 1 with mean 0 to reduce the variance and make things easier for the classifier.

-Here is an example of an original image and the same image after preprocessing:
+Here are some example of original images and same images after preprocessing:

 ![alt text][image3]